RogueAngelfire/the_horseshoe_inn_v1/README.md

 I would like to express my eternal gratitute to Brian Macharia for being a great mentor and advisor for this and my previous assignments.
 I hope our paths cross again it has been a true honour to be your padiwan.

-Thank you to Johann Alberts at the code institute for allowing me to have a greater understanding of Models.
+Thank you to Johann Alberts and Tim Nelson at the code institute for allowing me to have a greater understanding of Models and Views with this milestone assignemt.